A four-dimensional mapping class group relation: Abstract

 \section{Abstract}

-We give a relation between (right-handed) Dehn twists on the symplectic mapping class group of a $4$-dimensional Weinstein domain via holomorphic curve techniques.
-A key ingredient of the construction is a solution to the symplectic isotopy problem on symplectic submanifolds in Del Pezzo surfaces.
-In the appendix, we provide an alternative proof of a relation between Dehn twists and a fibered Dehn twist.
+In the symplectic mapping class group of a $4$-dimensional Weinstein domain, we give a relation between two products of (right-handed) Dehn twists via holomorphic curve techniques.
+A key ingredient of the construction is a solution to the symplectic isotopy problem on symplectic submanifolds in del Pezzo surfaces.
+In the appendix, we provide an alternative proof of a relation between a fibered Dehn twist and a product of Dehn twists.